erobertsme/Todo/README.md

 Todo

-This is a simple todo app for practice
+This is a simple todo app for practice using PHP OOP with a MySQL DB Temporarily styled with bootstrap4

+You can:
+-Add a new task
+-Set a task to Incomplete or Complete
+-Delete Task

+Todo:
+-Implement ORM concepts for DB
+-Implement classes for tasks
+-Custom CSS